-Pachyderm is data storage and processing platform, but that means many different things and can fit into many different architectures.
+Pachyderm generally provides a platform for scalable and reproducible data processing, but that means many different things and can fit into many different workflows.
 Below are a few of the use cases that Pachyderm is currently being used for in production.

 A data lake is a place to dump and process gigantic data sets.
 This is where you store your nightly production database dumps, all your raw log files, and everything else you could possibly want.
 The data lake itself isn't just storage, it also offers data processing capabilities.
 Martin Fowler has a great blog post describing data lakes.